Fiat delays Alfa Romeo's U.S. relaunch again, to spring 2014

-DETROIT/MILAN (Reuters) - Italian automaker Fiat SpA FIA.MI has delayed again the U.S. relaunch of its sporting Alfa Romeo brand until spring 2014, a Fiat spokesman said Tuesday.
+DETROIT/MILAN, Sept 24 (Reuters) - Italian automaker Fiat SpA has delayed again the U.S. relaunch of its sporting Alfa Romeo brand until spring 2014, a Fiat spokesman said Tuesday.

 Fiat, which controls Chrysler Group LLC, had planned to begin selling the Alfa Romeo 4C sports car later this year through Chrysler dealers that also handle the Fiat brand.